Jonahss/wyldcard-public/docs/using-the-wyldcard-javascript-sdk.md

 You can use `well._writeMemory(buffer)` and `well._readMemory()` to read and write raw bytes to the memory, which will let you use the space more efficiently.

 See the [memory example](examples/memory/index.js) for a full working implementation.

+## Check whether a card is present

+If you want to check if a well is currently occupied by a card, you can call `well.isOccupied()`.
+This will return true if a Wyldcard is present on the well.
+You could use this function and a loop to run something when a is removed or placed.
+If you want to know _what_ card is present where, you should write card IDs to the memory chip and read them.